jackal-thothid/thoth-id-sdk/gitbook/getting-started.md

 ## Examples 📖

-Here are some examples of how to use the Thoth ID SDK.
+Here are some examples of how to use the thoth.id Sdk.

 ### Resolve a Name

-This example shows how to resolve a Thoth ID name to its associated wallet address.
+This example shows how to resolve a thoth.id name to its associated wallet address.

 ```typescript
 import { ThothIdSDK } from "thoth-id-sdk";